tvc95/freecodecamp-webpack-intro/tutorial-webpack.md

 Obs.: by default it will read an entry file "index.js" to create another file called "main.js" in a dist folder.

-Step 4 - Configuring webpack
+Step 4 - Configuring webpack (webpack.config.js)

+Step 5 - Installing loaders